NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **How to deal with an explored Superior Sleeper Cache**

 Please don’t enter the site directly, because being destroyed immediately is possible.
-First, check on zkill for anyone destroyed by Sentry Towers in three days.
+First, check on zkill for anyone destroyed by Sentry Towers in three days. <br>
 If yes, then someone failed clearly in Sentries on Duty.
-Jump to 2.
+Jump to 2. <br>
 There is only a small possibility that someone survived from failing in Sentries on Duty.
 The safest plan is entering the site after DT.

 1. Failure in Solar Power Plant
-A newbie could put the Modulate Disc into a wrong Alignment Unit.
+    > A newbie could put the Modulate Disc into a wrong Alignment Unit.
 Check all three Alignment Units.
 If their names are all Unaligned then the Modulate Disc is in a wrong Unit.
 An Astero could only give the cans in the cloud up (a Stratios could hack them while tanking the damage).
 2. Failure in Sentries on Duty
-Check the Hyperfluct Generator at the Entry.
+    > Check the Hyperfluct Generator at the Entry.
 If its full, it means the failure was before last DT.
 The Sentry Towers spawned by alarm are hidden, but in 3-5s after you entered Sentries on Duty, they would be reactivated.
 However, in this case you still could activate the Rift nearby immediately and return to Solar Power Plant safely and hack the cans there (if they are not hacked before).
 Or hack the Generator again and get a Rift to Solar Power Plant.
-If the Generator is empty, dont enter.
+If the Generator is empty, do not enter.
 22 Sentry Towers are waiting for you.
 (An Astero with 8500+ EHP could possibly survive the first round.
-You could take the risk, warp in and then try warping back to Solar Power Plant immediately)
+You could take the risk, warp in and then try warping back to Solar Power Plant immediately.)

 ## 7.6 Advanced Tips